Sea Glass Lingo: Terms Used by Beach Glass Collectors

 Sea Glass - Glass that has been naturally tumbled in salt water.

-Sea Pottery - Pottery shards from tiles, vessels, and more that were naturally worn by the waves.
+Sea Pottery - Pottery pieces from tiles, vessels, and more that were naturally worn by the waves.

 beach pottery tiles